SAP/spartacus-docs/_pages/telco/telco-release-information.md

 ## Introduction

-This document describes what is included in all Spartacus 2.x libraries since 2.0.
+This document describes what is included in all Spartacus libraries since the initial 1.0 release, up to 3.0.

-**Note:** Spartacus 2.x requires Angular 9.
-For more information, see [Building the TUA Spartacus Storefront from Libraries]({{ site.baseurl }}{% link _pages/telco/building-the-tua-storefront-from-libraries.md %}) and [Installing SAP Commerce Cloud for use with TUA Spartacus]({{ site.baseurl }}{% link _pages/telco/installing-sap-commerce-for-tua-spartacus.md %}).

-For release information about Spartacus 1.x, see [Building the TUA Spartacus Storefront from Libraries]({{ site.baseurl }}{% link _pages/telco/building-the-tua-storefront-from-libraries.md %}) and [Installing SAP Commerce Cloud for use with TUA Spartacus]({{ site.baseurl }}{% link _pages/telco/installing-sap-commerce-for-tua-spartacus.md %}) in 1.x documentation archive.

 - For information on specific code changes for a particular release, see the [Development Release Notes](https://github.com/SAP/spartacus-tua/releases).
 - For information about features published in pre-release libraries, see TUA [Pre-Release Information]({{ site.baseurl }}{% link _pages/telco/tua-pre-release-information.md %}).